Dragonborn 5e: Unleash Your Inner Dragon in Dungeons & Dragons”

 • Age: Loxodons are developed in the same way as humans, but they survive nearly 450 years.

-• Ability Score Increase: Your IQ enhances by two, and your power and strength improve by 1.
+• Ability Score Increase: Your IQ is enhanced by two, and your power and strength improve by 1.

 • Languages: You may easily read, speak, and write the standard and giant language.